lee-joanne/geo-quiz/README.md

 * ### Existing Features

 - Logo
   -  The logo is an h1 heading at the very top of the game.
-A Font Awesome icon of the earth is included to make the logo look more appealing and related to the game.
+A Font Awesome icon of the globe is included to make the logo look more appealing and related to the game.
 The user can fully understand the theme of the quiz without having to read much further.
 The white font of the logo contrasts the conveniently blue background image so increase acessibility for the user.
 The logo also serves as a link to redirect the user to the index.html page, which will ultimately refresh the game.

   ![Screenshot of the logo](assets/documentation/features-logo.png)